WebOrigami/docs/src/eg/intro.md

 Carol: Hello, Carol.
 ```

-`eg` can interpret this file as explorable graph:
+`eg` can interpret this file as the following graph:

 ![](greetings.svg)

+More specifically, `eg` is designed to work with _explorable graphs_: a graph that can tell you what's in it, and can be either synchronous or asynchronous.
+Many common data structures can be represented as explorable graphs.

-`eg` natively understands a number of graph formats and perform operations like graph traversal on them:
+`eg` natively understands several types of explorable graphs:

 - JSON
 - YAML